-If you are having difficulty paying your rent or are falling behind, you should contact Income Maximisation & Welfare team straight away so that we can advise you on what you can do.
+If you are having difficulty paying your rent or are falling behind, you should contact the Income Maximisation and Welfare team straight away so that we can advise you on what you can do.

-Please ring 01273 471600 (Lewes) or 01323 410000 (Eastbourne) and chose option 6 then 3 to discuss your rent account.

-More information and advice on what to do available on our website www.leweseastbourne.gov.uk/payments/pay -your-rent/ under 'Problems with paying your rent' heading.
+Please ring 01273 471600 (Lewes) or 01323 410000 (Eastbourne) and chose options 6 then 3 to discuss your rent account.
+More information and advice on what to do are available on our website www.lewes-eastbourne.gov.uk/ payments/pay-your-rent under the 'Problems with paying your rent' heading.